Distribution-Free Selection of Low-Risk Oncology Patients for Survival Beyond a Time Horizon: Calibration via FDR Control and Conformal Inference

+To construct selective conformal p-values from right-censored data that approximately satisfy \eqref{eq:sel-pvals-superunif} under standard IPCW assumptions, we follow the approach of \citet{sesiavsvetnik2025}, which in turn builds on \citet{jin2023selection}.
+We describe below a slightly enhanced version of their method, which we find often improves selection yield in practice.

-The hypotheses defined in~\eqref{eq:null-hyp} can be tested using conformal $p$-values constructed as follows.
-For each test individual $j \in [m]$, we compute a \emph{nonconformity score} $s_{n+j}$ based on the fitted survival model, measuring how plausible it is that this individual \emph{survives beyond} time~$t_0$.
-Larger scores should indicate stronger evidence against $H^{0}_{n+j}: T_{n+j} \le t_0$.
-A simple and interpretable choice—though not the only possible one—is
+For each cohort individual \( j \in [m] \), we compute a \emph{nonconformity score} \( Z_{n+j} \) intended to quantify how plausible it is that the individual survives beyond the time horizon \( t_0 \) according to the fitted survival model.
+Larger values of \( Z_{n+j} \) should indicate stronger evidence against \( H^{0}_{n+j}: T_{n+j} \le t_0 \).